awsdocs/amazon-eks-user-guide/doc_source/cni-env-vars.md

 **`WARM_ENI_TARGET`**
 **Type** – Integer
 **Default** – `1`
-Specifies the number of free elastic network interfaces \(and all of their available IP addresses\) that the `ipamD` daemon should attempt to keep available for pod assignment on the node\.
-By default, `ipamD` attempts to keep one elastic network interface and all of its IP addresses available for pod assignment\.
+Specifies the number of free network interfaces \(and all of their available IP addresses\) that the `ipamD` daemon should attempt to keep available for pod assignment on the node\.
+By default, `ipamD` attempts to keep one network interface and all of its IP addresses available for pod assignment\.
-The number of IP addresses per network interface varies by instance type\.
+The number of IP addresses for each network interface varies by instance type\.
 For more information, see [IP addresses per network interface per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) in the *Amazon EC2 User Guide for Linux Instances*\.
 For example, an `m4.4xlarge` launches with one network interface and 30 IP addresses\.
 If five pods are placed on the node and five free IP addresses are removed from the IP address warm pool, then `ipamD` attempts to allocate more interfaces until `WARM_ENI_TARGET` free interfaces are available on the node\.
 If `WARM_IP_TARGET` is set, then this environment variable is ignored and the `WARM_IP_TARGET` behavior is used instead\.